longturn/freeciv21/docs/Modding/Rulesets/nations.rst

 the system is designed to degrade smoothly so it should work just fine.

 .. note::
-  A note on scale: it might be tempting to label London as "code:`!ocean`, i.e. not adjacent to an ocean.
+  A note on scale: it might be tempting to label London as :code:`!ocean`, i.e. not adjacent to an ocean.
   However, on a reasonably-sized Freeciv21 world map, London will be adjacent to the ocean; labeling it :code:`!ocean` will tend to give bad results.
 This is a limitation of the system, and should be taken into account when labelling cities.